jadamcrain/wasm-outside-browser/presentation.md

 ---

-# WASI: WASM System Interface
+# WASI: WA System Interface

 - **Goal**: Portable system interface for non-browser environments
 - **WIT-Defined**: All WASI APIs are specified using WIT